linkml/linkml-arrays/README.md

 # linkml-arrays

-Support for N-dimensional arrays in LinkML.
+Support for loading and dumping N-dimensional arrays in LinkML.

 # Quick reference for common commands